 Under the partnership, Suffolk law students will be able to study international and comparative law in Galway under the supervision of Suffolk Law professor and guest lecturers from NUI-Galway and other institutions in Ireland, earning three law school credits.
-The courses will run from late May through early June; summer 2017 courses will cover:
+The program will run from May 18 through June 1; Summer 2019 courses will cover:

 - 9112 A: Mental Health and Disability Law in a Comparative Context

 - 9114 A: Constitutional Law and Climate Change: Comparing the U.S., The European Union, and Developing Nations